martialblog/wp-ifcalendar/README.md

 This gives the year 364 Days, therefore we add a *Year Day* at the end of the year.
 ## TODO
 - Check of more hooks are required
-- Handle different date formats (depending on whatever is set in Admin)
 - Translations maybe